spraetor/spraetor.github.io/_posts/2015-12-26-compile-time-loops.markdown

   }
 };
 {% endhighlight %}
-The static functor PrintFibo implementes a static methos eval, that takes an integer template argument.
+The static functor PrintFibo implements a static method eval, that takes an integer template argument.
 In order to call this method in a templated Loop class, we have to explicitly specify that the method is templated:
 {% highlight c++ %}